 Yellow fever, named as such due to the jaundice it may cause in an infected person, is a tropical, vector-borne disease, endemic in certain areas of Africa and the Americas (WHO 2014).
-Records suggest that the presence of yellow fever in the Americas occurred on the Yucatan peninsula as far back as 1648 (CDC 2010).
+Records suggest that yellow fever in the Americas occurred on the Yucatan peninsula as far back as 1648 (CDC 2010).

 Epidemics of yellow fever also plagued cities in the United States (US).
 An estimated 10% of the population of Philadelphia was eliminated by the disease in 1793 (University of Virginia 2016).
 New Orleans was victim to several outbreaks, causing mass evacuation, with the 1853 epidemic killing an estimated 9,000 residents (McKiven 2007).
 The 1878 outbreak in the Mississippi Valley resulted in 13,000 cases and 5,000 deaths (Brês 1986).
-The disease was dubbed ‘yellow jack’ because in addition to causing yellow tinting of the skin, ships displayed a yellow flag when they came into port indicating persons with the illness were on board (Graham 2013).
+The disease was dubbed ‘yellow jack’ because, in addition to causing yellow tinting of the skin, ships displayed a yellow flag when they came into port indicating that persons with the illness were on board (Graham 2013).

 Initial steps towards yellow fever control

 Up until the 19th century, yellow fever was attributed to “airborne emanations of rotting plant and animal matter, filth, and decay…” otherwise known as miasmas, or through objects such as clothing and bedding (fomites) spreading infectious diseases through direct contact (Harvard 2016a).